sap-tutorials/Tutorials/tutorials/dt-sys-replication-part3/dt-sys-replication-part3.md

 Register the original primary system as the secondary system as follows:

+> Note: System replication will not be accessible through SAP HANA Express Edition (HXE).

 In the Systems Panel, right-click the primary system and choose **Configuration and Monitoring** > **Configure System Replication**.

 ![Configure Original Primary System](configure-system-replication.png)